This classic adaptation of horror novel Rosemary’s Baby is a modern metropolitan gothic story with a trump card of sensational excess.

 What Ira Levin’s source novel reveals

 Polanski’s film adaptation runs very close to Levin’s 1967 novel; many of the book’s scenes and dialogue are fairly hoisted into place.
-However, couple of things stand out to a greater degree in the book.
+However, a couple of things stand out to a greater degree in the book.

 - The whole point of the tannis root is to flavour Rosemary’s breast milk.
 Ultimately, it’s for the baby